xwal/awesome-stars/README.md

 ## TypeScript

+- [slopus/happy](https://github.com/slopus/happy) - Mobile and Web client for Codex and Claude Code, with realtime voice, encryption and fully featured
 - [firecrawl/open-lovable](https://github.com/firecrawl/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [sweetpad-dev/sweetpad](https://github.com/sweetpad-dev/sweetpad) - Develop Swift/iOS projects using VSCode